dev-cafe/rustafarian/README.md

 In a real-world repository `shell.nix` and `.envrc` would not be checked in, but rather tracked in a "stash branch" using [`git-along`]

+`pipenv install --dev .` installs the project and its development dependencies.
+This is an editable install and puts the scripts (entry points) in the right places.

+`maturin develop` builds the Rust extension.
+Needs to be done to actually get `python -c "import rustafarian"` to work without problem from the root of the project.

+I guess if one has tests for the scripts `pipenv install --dev` and `maturin develop` might be enough?

 ### Copyright